iterative/dvc.org/content/docs/tutorials/get-started/experiments.md

 ### 👉 Expand to prepare the project

-If you just followed through the [pipelines](/doc/tutorials/get-started/data-pipelines) page of this tutorial, just make sure you're located in the <abbr>project</abbr> we're building.
-Otherwise, run these commands to get the project from Github:
+If you just followed through the [pipelines](/doc/tutorials/get-started/data-pipelines) page, make sure you're located in the <abbr>project</abbr> we're building.
+Otherwise, get the project from Github with:

 ```dvc
 $ git clone https://github.com/iterative/example-get-started